-- The Help to Buy ISA is only available to first-time buyers trying to save for a deposit to buy a property.
+- The Help to Buy ISA is only available to first-time buyers aged 16 and over.

 - For every £200 deposited into the account, the government will add £50.
 That’s an extra 25% of tax-free savings.

 - You can make a deposit of £1,000 when you open an account.
 There is no minimum monthly deposit – but the maximum amount you can save a month is £200